praveenscience/Certificate-Generator-UI/ReadMe.md

 6. HTML File for Verify Page Success: `verify-s.html`
 7. HTML File for Verify Page Failure: `verify-f.html`

-In case if you are planning to multiple submissions, please create a subfolder inside your Username directory.
+In case if you are planning for multiple submissions, please create a subfolder inside your Username directory.
 These both cases might give you an idea:

 **Only One Submission**